alexander-soare/little_experiments/diffusion_lr_scheduler.md

 We're clearly seeing that the training run with the cosine scheduler seems to outperform the others.
 We also get a hint that a flat LR of 1e-4 might be a bit high.

 Here are the metrics for 500 episodes worth of evaluation.
-For the success rate I added an extra row with confidence bounds.
-This assumes a uniform prior over success probability and computes the beta posterior, then calculates the mean and lower/upper confidence bounds (with a 68.2% confidence interval centered on the mean).
+For the success rate I added an extra row with confidence bounds (see [beta_distribution.md](./beta_distribution.md) for details on how I compute these).

 <blank>|Cosine (1e-4)|Flat (1e-4)|Flat (5e-4)|Flat (2.5e-4)
 -|-|-|-|-